KSDaemon/wampy.js/README.md

 ---------------------------------

 Wampy.js supports challenge response authentication.
 To use it you need to provide authid and onChallenge callback as wampy instance options.
-Also Wampy.js supports "wampcra" authentication method with a little helper plugin "[wampy-cra][]".
+Also, Wampy.js supports `wampcra` authentication method with a little helper plugin "[wampy-cra][]".
 Just add "wampy-cra" package and use provided methods as shown below.

 ```javascript